Editorial

 Pendergrass, K..
 11th Beneficial Microbes Conference, Amsterdam.

-Live demonstration of the Microbiome Signature Triangulation Method applied to endometriosis.
-Walked through metallomic signature analysis, microbial functional profiling, intervention prediction, and a STOP analysis challenging routine iron and zinc supplementation.
+Live demonstration of the Microbiome Signature Triangulation Method applied to endometriosis before an audience of 150 researchers.
+Included metallomic signature analysis, microbial functional profiling, and a STOP analysis challenging routine iron and zinc supplementation.